seanthegeek/easyad/README.rst

 ::

-    Returns a group's DN when given a principalAccountName, sAMAccountName, email, or DN
+    Returns a user's DN when given a principalAccountName, sAMAccountName, email, or DN

     Args:
-        group: A group name, cn, or dn
+        user: A principalAccountName, sAMAccountName, email, DN, or a dictionary containing a DN
         base: Optionally overrides the base object DN
         credentials: An optional dictionary of the username and password to use
         json_safe: If true, convert binary data to base64 and datetimes to human-readable strings

     Returns:
-        The groups's DN
+        The user's DN

     Raises:
         ldap.LDAP_ERROR